durability-labs/archivist-app/docker/README.md

-# Codex Marketplace UI Docker images
+# Archivist App Docker images

 ## Description

- We are shipping Codex Marketplace UI as a Docker image as well.
+ We are shipping Archivist App as a Docker image as well.

  [Dockerfile](Dockerfile) is using multi-stage build and we use `alpine` image to speed up the build and to minimize the final Docker image size we are using a lightweight Nginx image.